top of page

 You catch the lyrics of a song on the radio, and they deeply resonate with your current life situation.
 It's as if those words were crafted just for you.
 Similarly, a butterfly lands on your shoulder right when you're thinking about someone who has recently passed away.
 Or you think of someone and they call you the next day.
 You might even see a symbol or number appearing frequently.

-When moments like these occur, it can seem as though they happened to us for a specific reason, carrying a unique meaning just for us.
-Why else would they unfold in such a harmonious manner?
-On the other hand, if we lean towards logic, we might dismiss such moments as simple coincidences.
+When these kinds of moments arise, it can seem as if they happen for a specific reason, with a unique meaning, especially for us.
+Why else would they unfold so harmoniously?
+Coincidence doesn't exist, we say.
+On the other hand, if we were to reason logically, we might dismiss such moments as mere coincidences.

-We often refer to synchronicity when describing seemingly random events that align with personal thoughts, emotions, or circumstances.
+We often refer to synchronicity when describing seemingly random events that correspond with personal thoughts, emotions, or circumstances.
+The idea is said to have originated with the famous Swiss psychiatrist Carl Jung.

-"Carl Jung’s concept of synchronicity describes a meaningful psychological connection between internal events (such as thoughts, images, dreams) and external events occurring simultaneously," explained Dr. Pninit Russo-Netzer.
-As an associate professor, Dr. Russo-Netzer has expertise in various branches of psychology and the meaning of life.
-She co-authored a paper with Dr. Tamar Icekson on synchronicity, which they define as the 'psychological process of meaningful coincidences.'
+"Carl Jung’s concept of synchronicity describes a meaningful psychological connection between internal events (such as thoughts, images, dreams) and external events occurring simultaneously," Dr. Pninit Russo-Netzer explained when we spoke with her.
+As an associate professor, Dr. Russo-Netzer has expertise in various areas of psychology and the meaning of life.
+She co-authored a paper with Dr. Tamar Icekson on synchronicity, which they define as the "psychological process of meaningful coincidences."

 In their research on the phenomenon, Dr. Russo-Netzer and Dr. Tamar Icekson discovered that certain conditions must be met for synchronicity to take place.
 Initially, an individual must observe an event in their external environment.
 Subsequently, they need to identify a connection within their internal world.
 This process should occur simultaneously, she explained to us.